Give directly to one of the 300+ funds managed by the Community Foundation of Howard County. Choose from the list below to make your gift instantly.

 In support of their mission to reduce the harm and effects of domestic violence and sexual assault while working toward their elimination in Howard County.

 An investment in students attending Howard Community College through the Educational Foundations scholarship programs.

 In support of “Head Start In Art: An Artist‐In‐Education” program that provides children participating in Howard County Head Start programs, hands‐on artistic experiences for a period of three to six weeks.

 In Howard County and across the United States, individuals with Autism Spectrum Disorder (ASD) and other disabilities face an expanding crisis.
 The supply of affordable, accessible housing, never sufficient to demand, is becoming dramatically more scarce as a rapidly expanding population of young adults with ASD and other disabilities transition into adulthood.
 In Howard County alone, approximately 600 students with learning disabilities, autism, developmental delay, or intellectual disabilities will transition out of high school in the next five years.

 We’re helping meet this demand with an innovative solution: an inclusive, mixed income community for adults with disabilities, families and older adults in which neighbors lend one another social support.
 Please donate to help support planning of this initiative.

-Please consider donating to help rebuild Ellicott City after the floods that took place on July 30!
+Please consider donating to help the community following the Ellicott City flood that took place on May 27, 2018.